Session Chair: Virginijus Barzda, University of Toronto, Canada

 This session aims at giving an overview on recent trends and achievements in nonlinear optics, nanophotonics and plasmonics, with a particular emphasis on fundamental nonlinear radiation-matter interactions, practical applications of nonlinear spectroscopy, integrated nonlinear optical devices, deep-subwavelength investigations, nanostructures and nanomaterials for photonics, nanoplasmonic systems, metasurfaces and metamaterials.
 We encourage the submission of abstracts that are related to one or more of the above topics.

-Optical and Quantum communications
+Optical and Quantum Communications

 The goal of this session is to provide an overview of recent achievements and trends on optical and quantum communications, involving theoretical and experimental advances from the component and device level to the system application level.
 Both short and long-haul communication platforms will be considered.
 The central interest of the session is on envisioned technologies and strategies aimed at increasing the performance capabilities of available broadband communication platforms.
 Topics of interest in optical communications include innovative optical multiplexing strategies, such as space-domain multiplexing combined with time-domain or/and frequency-domain multiplexing techniques, advanced optical modulation formats, coherent communication strategies, digital-signal processing methods for pre- and post-compensation of linear and nonlinear impairments, and linear and nonlinear photonic technologies for communication applications, such as integrated-waveguide (e.g., silicon photonic) technologies.
 Concerning quantum communications, though the emphasis is on quantum key distribution, we welcome a diverse range of topics: from components (sources, detectors, memories, repeaters, integrated devices) to systems (fiber-based and free-space), from novel protocols to quantum hacking schemes to quantum measurements.

 Photonics technologies provides excellent tools for manufacturing optical components and equipments as well as equipments in all application fields.
 This session therefore includes photonic solutions for manufacturing and measurement processes which are very important to improve industrial productivity.
-As new photonic manufacturing institute in USA, AIM Photonics will be presented as a potential partner for Canadian organizations.

 Session Chair: Tigran Galstian, COPL, Canada